grpc/proposal/A29-xds-tls-security.md

 use plaintext (insecure) communication mode in this case.
 But with gRPC, the application needs to use InsecureCredentials as the fallback credentials to get the same result.

-The fallback credentials is *not* used in case of error situations e.g. whenever there is an error in using the xDS provided security configuration.
+Note that the fallback credentials is *not* used in case of errors.
+For example, if there is an error encountered while using the xDS provided security configuration a connection will be terminated rather than using the fallback credentials.

-Note that a user is not required to use Xds- Channel or Server Credentials even if they are using an xDS managed channel or server.
-Not using Xds Channel or Server Credentials results in not using xDS-provided TLS configuration.
+A user is not required to use Xds- Channel or Server Credentials even if they are using an xDS managed channel or server.
+Not using Xds- Channel or Server Credentials results in not using the xDS provided TLS configuration.

+The example snippets below show the use of `XdsChannelCredentials` and `XdsServerCredentials`.
-On the client side, an XdsChannelCredentials is used and on the server side an XdsServerCredentials is used as described in the example snippets below.
-In these examples, a plaintext or insecure credentials is used as the fallback credentials.
+In these examples a plaintext or insecure credentials is used as the fallback credentials.

 #### C++